petljaklab/pipeline/README.md

 - pipeline is the desired endpoint, such as `FASTQ`.
 See below for a comprehensive list
 - snakemake options are passed to the workflow manager, [Snakemake. (click me for more information)](https://snakemake.readthedocs.io/en/stable/)

-## Overview and key definitions
+# Overview and key definitions {#keydefs}

 The petljaklab pipelines are a collection of modules to simplify the process of performing genomics-related tasks such as variant calling or WGS alignment.
 Figure 1 illustrates conceptually how the pipelines work.

 Two key definitions to keep in mind:

 - **endpoints** describe the final product of a pipeline.
 For example the endpoint `WGS_MERGE_BAM` is a mapped WGS alignment file for a biological sample.
 An endpoint is considered satisfied when their output is generated, e.g. `WGS_MERGE_BAM` is satisfied for a sample when its `.cram` is generated.
-- **workflows** or equivalently **modules** are methods for satisfying an endpoint.
+- **modules** are methods (scripts and programs) for creating the endpoint.

 ![Sample pipeline layout from FASTQ to SBS VCF](figs/Fig1.png)

-Figure 1A illustrates how endpoints become satisfied.
-To satisfy the requirement for a variant file, first an alignment file is needed, which in turn needs a raw fastq.
-Each of these steps represents an endpoint.
+Figure 1A illustrates how pipelines are organized and run.
+To create a variant file, first an alignment file is needed, which in turn needs a raw fastq.
+Multiple methods can produce each type of file, and the pipelines are orgnized in a way such that if a downstream method can use the output of two different modules that produce the same conceptual *thing*, it can.

 Multiple methods can produce the same type of file, as illustrated in Figure 1B.
 For example, fastq can be provided by either the Sequence Read Archive (SRA), the European Genome-Phenome Archive (EGA), or extracted from existing alignment files (external_bam).
 In any case, the resulting file is still a fastq.
-Any fastq produced can then be used for mapping into an alignment file - either through a UDseq-specific pipeline or a generic pipeline using the Genome Analysis ToolKit (GATK).
-The same applies to variant calling - separate pipelines exist for variant calling in cell line or biopsy sequencing contexts, but they both produce variant call files.
+Any genomic fastq produced can then be used for mapping into an alignment file - either through a Duplex-specific pipeline (UDSEQ) or a generic pipeline (GATK_BAM) using the Genome Analysis ToolKit (GATK).
+The same applies to variant calling - separate pipelines exist for variant calling in cell line or biopsy sequencing contexts, but they both produce somatic variant call files that can be used in the same way.

 The pipelines are written in a way to enable a user to specify the end product that they want to make - ie. a variant call file, without needing to explicitly outline the specific methods of how each step is done.
+In other words, the user doesn't need to know that the raw data comes from the EGA instead of the SRA, because the database and pipelines are able to figure that out automatically.

-## Execution
+# Execution <a name="execution"></a>

-The executor function, `executor.py` is given a sample (or list of samples) alongside an endpoint.
-The logic of which pipelines are used to satisfy the endpoints are automatically determined.
-Refer to the database/API repo for information on how the data are stored there.

-Once a module is executed, a matching entry in the database is created in the `analyses` table, which tracks pertinent information such as the directory where the analysis results can be found, as well as the time the analysis was run.
+The primary way for a user to provide instructions for the pipeline to execute is by using the executor program, `executor.py`.
+This program mainly takes two arguments - the endpoint to be executed, and the samples that the endpoint is to be run on.
+Instructions on running `executor.py` are

-## List of current endpoints:
+# List of current endpoints:

 - FASTQ generation (`FASTQ`)
 - Alignment (`WGS_MERGE_BAM`)